Manalahmed15253/MyStoreApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.

 ## Development server
--This app uses bootstrap@3 so make sure you have it by running: npm install --save bootstrap@3.
+- This app uses bootstrap@3 so make sure you have it by running: npm install --save bootstrap@3.
--Run npm install to install all the dependencies.
+- Run npm install to install all the dependencies.
--Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding